swiftly-solution/documentation/docgen/output/events/gameevents/onchoppersincomingwarning.md

 ---

 # OnChoppersIncomingWarning
-This event is triggered when choppers_incoming_warning is triggered
+This event is triggered when choppers_incoming_warning is triggered.
 ::: tabs
 @tab Lua
 ```lua